BeverleyAlf/Cryptocurrency-Exchange-Simulator/README.md

 # Cryptocurrency-Exchange-Simulator

-A simulated cryptocurrency exchange platform where users can trade with virtual funds...
+A simulated cryptocurrency exchange platform where users can trade with virtual funds.
-.

 __Note:__ I provied a detailed outline and core code structure, however please understand that building a complete exchange simulator requires more extensive development and considerations for security, user authentication, and real-time market data.
 Below is a detailed outline of the main components and functionalities you should consider when building the simulator.